-Fact Fact Fact We know cigarette butts are the most littered item on earth, but did you know that disposable e-cigarettes may have an environmental cost too?
-35 Reactions Source: Krause, M., & Townsend, T. (2015).
+Fact Fact Fact Electronic waste isn't too good for human or environmental health.
+And you know what's adding to e-waste?
+E-cigarettes.
+10 Reactions Source: Krause, M., & Townsend, T. (2015).
 Hazardous waste status of discarded electronic cigarettes.
 Waste Management, 39, 57-62.
-See all +less − E-cigarettes
+See all +less − E-cigarettes, Health Risks

 Fact Fact Fact Individuals who are prescribed opioids prior to graduating high school are 33% more likely to misuse prescription opioids after graduating.
 235 Reactions Source: Prescription Opioids in Adolescence and Future Opioid Misuse Richard Miech, Lloyd Johnston, Patrick M. O’Malley, Katherine M. Keyes, Kennon Heard Pediatrics Nov 2015, 136 (5) e1169-e1177; DOI: 10.1542/peds.2015-1364 See all +less − Prescriptions